 We don’t recommend USB-C headphones at the time of publish.
 There are too many better alternatives for less money in the Bluetooth and 3.5mm plug varieties right now.

-The best USB-C audio solution is Google’s dongle
+The cheapest USB-C audio solution is Google’s dongle

 Trust me when I tell you that this was an incredibly deflating realization to come to, especially as USB-C technology is so promising.
-There’s so many good—great even—headphones coming out with a USB connector in the next 6 months, but none of them release before the holiday season in 2017.
-The long and short of it is: a dongle plus whatever headphones you were using before is the best way to enjoy audio over that USB-C connector at the moment.
+The long and short of it is: a dongle plus whatever headphones you were using before is the best way to enjoy audio over that USB-C connector… if you have a phone that supports it.
 If you want on or over-ears, this is the only way to avoid using Bluetooth as of publish.

 Google USB-C to 3.5 mm headphone adapter

 Tucked inside the white plastic and rubber exterior is a tiny USB-C DAC that allows headphones with a 3.5mm connection to interface with a jack-less headphone, but it’s still less than an ideal situation.
 Not only does it block the only charging port, but it’s also far less durable than a regular ol’ headphone jack.

 Thankfully, this is a really cheap option.
 While it comes with the standard caveat that your new, easily lost accessory can’t charge and listen at the same time: it’s $9.
 Not the end of the world, even if it’s an inconvenience.
 It’ll do its job of getting you to next year, anyway.